Bhishma Parva: Bhishma-vadha Parva

 Iravan summons his Naga force to surround him, but Rakshasa assumes the form of Garuda and devours those snakes.
-When Iravan becomes confounded, he fells Iravan's head on the earth.
+When Iravan becomes confounded, he slashes Iravan's gut on the earth.
+Ghatotkacha comes to his side as Irawan asks him to return the head of Alambusha to Duryodhana and Iravan breathes his last.
+Ghatotkacha and Alambusha engage in a fierce duel.
 Bhishma, slaying the Pandavas army, causes them to tremble; and Drona, too, afflicts enemy forces, making Arjuna wonder.
 King Duryodhana, with his army, attacks Ghatotkacha's troops.
 Ghatotkacha slays king elephants; and attacks Duryodhana and his four Rakshasa and injures him.
 Ghatotkacha gets angry, and picks a huge dart to slay him; but Bhagadatta, mounting upon an elephant, places himself before the king.
 Hurling that dart he fells that elephant.
 Hearing the elephant roar, Bhishma sends a large army—with Jayadratha, Bhurisravas, Shalya, Ashvatthama, and Vikarna among it—to aid them.
 Ghatotkacha overwhelms them all, making them tremble.
 All attack him, covering him with a shower of arrows.
 Deeply pierced, he soars up into the sky and utters loud roar.
 Yudhishthira sends Bhima—with Abhimanyu, the sons of Draupadi, and other troops—to rescue him.
 Half the warriors fled after just looking at Bhima.
 King Duryodhana, excited with wrath, rushes towards Bhima, cuts off his bow, and, seeing an opportunity, deeply pierces him, injuring him.
 Ghatotkacha and Abhimanyu come to fight Duryodhana.
 Drona sends warriors—with Kripa, Bhurisravas, Shalya, Ashvatthama, and Kaurava brothers among them—to support Duryodhana.
 Old Drona himself pierces Bhima, but in return, is deeply pierced by Bhima, and sits down in his car.
 Beholding him thus pained, Ashvatthama and Duryodhana, excited with wrath, rush towards Bhima.
 Bhima, quickly taking up a mace, jumps down from his car and rushes towards them.
 All afflict Bhima, from all sides.